Madame Masque: Fictional character biography

 Masque, along with the rest of the Hood's gang, joins in helping Osborn, in his Iron Patriot armor, with the Siege of Asgard.
-However, Loki retakes the Norn stones from the Hood to help the Avengers and Asgardians battle the Void.
+However, Loki retakes the Norn Stones from the Hood to help the Avengers and Asgardians battle the Void.
 Masque helps the Hood slip away.
 The Hood is pessimistic, knowing that his gang would simply sell him out.
 Therefore, Masque seeks out Count Nefaria for help.
 The New Avengers track her and the Hood using their contact John King.
 After a battle with Nefaria, the New Avengers capture all four villains and bring them to Maria Hill.

 During the "Heroic Age" storyline, Hood escapes from prison and makes a play to assemble the Infinity Gauntlet, for which he recruits Masque.
-Hood is able to use the Reality Gem to heal Masque's disfigurement, but she continues to wear her golden mask.
+Hood uses the Reality Gem to heal Masque's disfigurement, but she continues to wear her golden mask.

 She appears in Madripoor for the auction of a videotape showing Hawkeye assassinating the dictator of an unnamed Asian nation.
 However, the real Madame Masque is shown to be tied up and gagged in her hotel room; the "Masque" attending the auction is actually Hawkeye's partner Kate Bishop disguised in her costume.
 After the tape is destroyed, Masque vows vengeance on Hawkeye and Bishop.
 She attempts to capture Bishop by luring the girl to her home in California, where she drugs her.
 The teen manages to escape, and Masque swears to take revenge once again.

-In the pages of "Avengers Undercover" Madame Masque appears as a member of the Shadow Council's Masters of Evil in Bagalia.
+In the series "Avengers Undercover" Madame Masque appears as a member of the Shadow Council's Masters of Evil in Bagalia.
 She works as Helmut Zemo's right-hand woman.

 In "All-New, All-Different Marvel", Madame Masque sets out to retrieve several magical objects to empower herself.
 During her journey, she is pursued by a mysterious group of ninjas.
 Iron Man catches onto her motives when she tries to steal a duplicate Wand of Watoomb from Castle Doom.
 Upon discovering the artifact she had stolen is fake, she kills her informant in a hotel in Montreal.
 Iron Man later confronts Masque in the hotel room and tries to reason with her.
 Startled by his presence, Masque unleashes a surprising display of enormous magical power.
-Upon traveling to Mary Jane Watson's nightclub, Jackpot, in Chicago, Masque confronts her former business partner Belhilio and kills him.
+After traveling to Mary Jane Watson's nightclub, Jackpot, in Chicago, Masque confronts her former business partner Belhilio and kills him.
 She then faces off against Iron Man and Doctor Doom, which results in the nightclub being completely trashed.
 A furious Watson hits her in the face with a microphone, knocking her mask off, and Doom discovers that Masque has been demonically possessed.
 Iron Man is able to hold her down while Doom successfully performs an exorcism.
-By the time Iron Man regains consciousness, Doctor Strange arrives and informs him that he will take Masque away to metaphysically fix her and will later hand her over to the custody of S.H.I.E.L.D.
+By the time Iron Man regains consciousness, Doctor Strange arrives and informs him that he will take Masque away to heal her.